faceslog/swtor-auto-snowball/README.md

      3. Continuously accept parcels as they appear.

 3. **Stop the Script**:
-   - Press the `Q` key at any time to safely exit the program.
+   - Long Press (2sec) the `Q` key at any time to safely exit the program.

 ## Good to know: